top of page

 Summary:

-Chris Doleman, the 4th overall pick in the 1985 NFL Draft from the University of Pittsburgh, became one of the most dominant and feared pass rushers in NFL history during his remarkable 15-year career.
+Chris Doleman, the fourth overall pick in the 1985 NFL Draft from the University of Pittsburgh, became one of the most dominant and feared pass rushers in NFL history during his remarkable 15-year career.
 His exceptional speed, power, and technique made him a game-changing force for the Minnesota Vikings and a nightmare for opposing quarterbacks.
+Doleman's consistency, durability, and technical prowess made him an essential component of the Vikings' defensive front throughout his career.

-Best Defensive Ends in NFL History, National Football League Defensive End Jared Allen of the Minnesota Vikings
+Best Defensive Ends NFL History, National Football League Defensive End Jared Allen of the Minnesota Vikings

 8. Jared Allen